It’s the mental toughness that

 Bamboos are known for their strength as well as flexibility and resilience.
 Like bamboos, we should also be strong and easily adaptable to new life’s conditions whenever the need arises.

 Bamboos can withstand any strong windy situation.
 They just bend under wind pressure but then revert back to straight position when storm eases.
-There is a famous quote of Bruce Lee,
+There is a famous quote from Bruce Lee,

 Like bamboos, we should stand tall and straight but flexible enough to withstand any outside pressure.
 Under challenging times, we need to act strongly but at the same time flexible and adaptable.

 There is also a saying worth quoting that, ‘Bamboo is flexible, bending with the wind but never breaking, capable of adapting to any circumstance.
 It suggests resilience, meaning that we have the ability to bounce back even from the most difficult times.

 We should believe in our own capabilities and be confident under any adversity we may come across.
 We should never be rigid in our beliefs.
 Our belief system should always be flexible to handle any changed conditions with additional inputs/information.

 The Roman philosopher, Epictetus, the founder of Stoicism, had very correctly remarked that, “For good or for ill, life and nature are governed by laws that we can’t change.
 The quicker we accept this, the more tranquil we can be”.

-We must accept our limitations in controlling the external surroundings.
+We must accept our limitations in controlling our external surroundings.
 The things which are beyond are control must not be the source of our strong reactions.

 Similarly, we should remember that “whatever has happened, has happened, and in any other ways such things would have happened”.
 We should accept those things wholeheartedly.